-Organisations today need intuitive visualisation and clear context.
-IT departments are getting busier, with increasing workloads and information to digest and analyse.
+Organisations today need intuitive visualization and clear context.
+IT departments are getting busier, with increasing workloads and information to digest and analyze.
 Every extra chart or alert without context and impact means more time and effort required by IT.
 And every extra click to correlate different events to a probable common root-cause adds more friction in the workplace.

-The shifting goal posts of IT monitoring makes it one of the most difficult undertakings for enterprise organisations, but it’s a task that’s marked with urgency and is critical to the success of ‘digital transformation’ initiatives.
+The shifting goalposts of IT monitoring makes it one of the most difficult undertakings for enterprise organizations, but it’s a task that’s marked with urgency and is critical to the success of ‘digital transformation’ initiatives.

-*If the context of what I’m presenting above resonates then I highly recommend that you consider time trialing Dynatrace Ruxit, the all-in-one full stack availability, and performance monitoring powered by artificial intelligence.
+*If the context of what I’m presenting above resonates then I highly recommend that you consider time trialing Dynatrace, the all-in-one full stack availability, and performance monitoring powered by artificial intelligence.